WilloWispGames/WilloWispGames.github.io/_posts/2016-09-15-ExtGuiObjView.md

 <br>
 <br>
 <h2>Installation</h2>
-To install:
+To install:<br>
-1- Backup your existing "source\T3D\guiObjectView.h" and "source\T3D\guiObjectView.cpp" files.
+1- Backup your existing "source\T3D\guiObjectView.h" and "source\T3D\guiObjectView.cpp" files.<br>
-2- Replace the "source\T3D\guiObjectView.h" and "source\T3D\guiObjectView.cpp" with the updated files provided.
+2- Replace the "source\T3D\guiObjectView.h" and "source\T3D\guiObjectView.cpp" with the updated files provided.<br>
 3- Recompile.
-A successful update of the GuiObjectView class will allow the script functions to be used.
+A successful update of the GuiObjectView class will allow the script functions to be used.<br>
-4- Create a script file for the GuiObjectView control and call the new script functions as needed.
+4- Create a script file for the GuiObjectView control and call the new script functions as needed. <br>
 <br>
 <br>
 <h2>Additional Updates</h2>